meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 you.
 That was never Bill’s way, nor the way of sich as sailed with him.
 And here, sure enough, is my mate Bill, with a spy-glass under his arm, bless his old ’art, to be sure.
-You and me’ll just go back into the parlour, sonny, and get behind the door, and we’ll give Bill a little surprise--bless his ’art, I say again.”
+You and me’ll just go back into the parlour, sonny, and get behind the door, [:and we’ll give Bill a little surprise--bless his ’art, I say again.”](#intenttofight)

 So saying, the stranger backed along with me into the parlour and put me behind him in the corner so that we were both hidden by the open door.
 I